 Fashion Fair Cosmetics

 Depending on the cosmetic itself, makeup products can last anywhere between a few months to up two years.
 Given this short shelf-life, vintage cosmetics should never be used on the face; however, they do make wonderful collectors' items.
-Since most of the vintage cosmetic items you'll find for sale are traveling cases, compacts, and mirrors, finding actual vintage makeup itself can be a complicated process.
-Interestingly, vintage makeup retails for generally about the same price as modern makeup does, but you can find usable alternatives to vintage makeup in vintage-inspired products from companies like Bésame Cosmetics.
+Since most of the vintage cosmetic items you'll find for sale are traveling cases, vintage compacts, and mirrors, finding actual vintage makeup itself can be a complicated process.
+Interestingly, vintage makeup retails for generally about the same price as modern makeup does, but you can find usable alternatives to vintage makeup in vintage-inspired products from companies like Bésame Cosmetics and Pretty Vulgar.
+Whether you're interested in pin-up girl looks, 1950s makeup, or even disco-era makeup styles, there are limitless options in old school makeup to inspire.
+Get ideas from by old makeup brands and get the look you want with modern products that were influenced by the past.

-Unsurprisingly, the cosmetics market is a multi-billion dollar industry, and many of the products people wear on their faces today are simply refinements of past innovations made by historic companies like the ones listed above.
+Though not an exhaustive list, the companies listed above stand out in the history of the beauty business; they are some of the best and oldest makeup brands in the world.
+There is some debate on exactly which company gets the claim for the oldest makeup company, but Shiseido is often credited with that accomplishment thanks to its 1872 establishment date.
+Unsurprisingly, the cosmetics market now is a multi-billion dollar industry, and many of the products people wear on their faces today are simply refinements of past innovations made by historic companies like the ones listed above.
 Thus, when you go to put on your favorite lipstick shade or that new highlighter, think about these vintage makeup brands and how their innovations have helped makeup to be more inclusive, economical, and easy-to-apply.